integratedmodelling/odo-im/README.md

 1) **Description**s capture the activities that produce scientific artifacts describing a concept.
 Subclasses of Description can be used to describe scientific assertions, models and computational workflows (Definitions, see below).
 2) **Observable** hierarchy describes the different concepts that serve as the object of a Description and provide the basic semantics for the resulting observation.
-3) Observables can be combined with **Predicate**s (such as attributes, roles etc) using restrictions on ODO-IM properties.
+3) Observables can be combined with **Predicate**s (e.g. attributes, roles) using restrictions on ODO-IM properties.
 The ODO-IM adopts an *orthogonality* principle that implies that predicates are never implicit and are mixed with observables through explicit restrictions.
 In k.LAB, these restrictions are created through the parsing of a logical expression stated in a user-friendly language (k.IM), so that users do not directly restrict OWL concepts.

 ODO-IM aims at specifying scientific **Observation**s that describe the scientific artifacts themselves, resulting from instantiating a Description activity within the context of an acknowledged root observation.
 Each concrete Description subclass is restricted to produce a specific type of Observation.

 Observations are classified along two main, dychotomic logical dimensions based on  phenomenological perspectives of the observer:

     + Functional vs Structural: whether or not time is integral to the phenomenological nature of the observable;
     + Countability:  the possibility of an observation of the observable to describe multiple instances of the observable.